mercadopago/cart-magento/1.6.x-1.9.x/README.md

 **Shipment integration**

 This feature allows to configure and integrate the method of sending MercadoEnvios as another shipping option for customers.
 It includes the ability to print the shipping label directly from the Magento Admin Panel.
-Free shipping is also available.

 *Available for Argentina, Brazil and Mexico only with Clasic Checkout*